seajoshc/seajoshc/blog/book-accelerate.md

 - Bureaucratic - rule oriented
 - Generative - performance oriented * spoiler alert you want this one

-Continous Delivery and Lean Management together impact culture in a positive way, these are the things to go after
+Continuous Delivery and Lean Management together impact culture in a positive way, these are the things to go after